Sanglorian/orcus/Orcus Classes and Powers - current.md

 Mageblade multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Spellsword group (e.g. Mageblade), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Mageblade class, or if you already have a secondary class.

-**Ensorcelled Weapon (Level 1):** You belong to the Spellsword group and the Mageblade class (along with any other groups and classes that you belong to), with Mageblade becoming your "secondary class".
+**Ensorcelled Weapon (Level 1):** You belong to the Mageblade class (along with any other classes that you belong to), with Mageblade becoming your "secondary class".
 You gain the following benefits:

 * When you select this kit, select one of the sigil powers.
 Once per encounter, you can use that power.